TutulDevs/NO-BS-JS/weird/S4/Readme.md

 ## 32. Object and Object Literals

 Object Literal is just the `{ ... }`.
 They are the shorthand for `new Object()`.
 The `{}` is a shorthand but not an operator.
 So how does it create an object?
-Well, out JavaScript engine, while parsing if sees any `{}` that is not in a loop or in any `if` statement, it assumes you're creating an object.
+Well, our JavaScript engine, while parsing if sees any `{}` that is not in a loop or in any `if` statement, it assumes you're creating an object.

 [Example](./objectLiteral.js)